-To purchase A Shares of the Fund for the first time, you generally must invest at least \$2,500 (\$100 for IRAs, systematic purchase or exchange accounts).
+To purchase A Shares of the International Equity Fund for the first time, you generally must invest at least \$2,500 (\$100 for IRAs, systematic purchase or exchange accounts).
 The minimum subsequent investment amount for A Shares is generally \$100.
 However, there is no minimum initial or subsequent investment amount for defined contribution plans, asset-based fee programs, profit-sharing plans or employee benefit plans with respect to purchases of A Shares.
+There is no minimum initial investment to purchase of the Global Equity Fund for the first time, nor is there a minimum subsequent investment amount.

-To purchase Y Shares of the Fund for the first time, you must invest at least \$50,000.
-There is no minimum subsequent investment amount for Y Shares.
+To purchase Y Shares of the International Equity Fund for the first time, you must invest at least \$50,000.
+To purchase Y Shares of the Global Equity Fund for the first time, you must invest at least \$1,000.
+There is no minimum subsequent investment amount for Y Shares of either Fund.

-To purchase Institutional Shares of the Fund for the first time, you must invest at least \$100,000.
-There is no minimum subsequent investment amount for Institutional Shares.
+To purchase Institutional Shares of the International Equity Fund for the first time, you must invest at least \$100,000.
+To purchase Institutional Shares of the Global Equity Fund for the first time, you must invest at least \$1,000,000.
+There is no minimum subsequent investment amount for Institutional Shares of either Fund.

-The Fund may accept investments of smaller amounts in its sole discretion.
+The Funds may accept investments of smaller amounts in its sole discretion.